LUFS for Beginners: What are They and Why are They Important?

 How to use LUFS

-One of the easiest ways to incorporate LUFS into your mastering is through Moises.
+One of the easiest ways to master your music with the ideal LUFS is through Moises.
 First developed in the web version, Moises has added a NEW mastering feature* that allows the user an easy and effective option to change LUFS before mastering.

 Not only are there presets optimized for the different streaming platforms (Youtube, Soundcloud, Spotify, etc), but you also have the ability to set the LUFS to any level you desire.